centrifugal/helm-charts/charts/centrifugo/README.md

 - `service.useSeparateUniGrpcService` - Moved to `serviceUniGrpc.useSeparate`

 **Changed:**
-- `envSecret` - Now the primary way to reference secrets (structure simplified)
+- `existingSecret`, `envSecret`, and `envFrom` are now the ways to reference externally-managed secrets (chart no longer creates secrets)
 - Security contexts - Removed duplication of `runAsUser`/`runAsNonRoot` between pod and container contexts
 - **GRPC API is now opt-in** - The chart no longer passes `--grpc_api.enabled` flag by default.
-Users must explicitly enable GRPC API in their configuration if needed
+Users must explicitly enable GRPC API in their Centrifugo configuration if needed
 - **Port configuration decoupled** - Centrifugo server ports are now separate from Kubernetes service ports.
 Service ports (`service.port`, `serviceInternal.port`, etc.) can now be configured independently from server ports (defined in new `servers` section).
   This allows using the same service port number across different services (e.g., all services can use port 443) since they map to